Selfdual 4-Manifolds, Projective Surfaces, and the Dunajski-West Construction: Minitwistor theory of projective surfaces

-\item If $k\leq -1$ and $k+\ell\geq -2$ then $H^0(Y,\cE)=0$ and $H^2(Y,\cE)=0$, whereas $H^1(Y,\cE)$ is the space of sections of the bundle
+\item If $k\leqslant -1$ and $k+\ell\geqslant -2$ then $H^0(Y,\mathcal{E})=0$ and $H^2(Y,\mathcal{E})=0$, whereas $H^1(Y,\mathcal{E})$ is the space of sections of the bundle

-\textup(with the convention that $S^{-1}TN=0$\textup). \item If $k+\ell\leq -3$ then $H^0(Y,\cE)=0$, whereas $H^1(Y,\cE)$ and $H^2(Y,\cE)$ are the kernel and cokernel of the second BGG operator for $S^{-(k+\ell)-3}\C^{3*}\cartan S^{\ell}\C^{3}$, which is a PILDO of order $\ell+1$
+$($with the convention that $S^{-1}TN=0)$. \item If $k+\ell\leqslant -3$ then $H^0(Y,\mathcal{E})=0$, whereas $H^1(Y,\mathcal{E})$ and $H^2(Y,\mathcal{E})$ are the kernel and cokernel of the second BGG operator for $S^{-(k+\ell)-3}{\mathbb{C}}^{3*}\odot S^{\ell}{\mathbb{C}}^{3}$, which is a~PILDO of order $\ell+1$

-\end{bulletlist} For $\ell\geq 2$ the same results hold, except that the identification of the differential operators with BGG operators may hold only modulo lower order terms involving the curvature $C$ of the projective structure. \end{prop} (It is possible that a more concrete analysis could identify the PILDOs with the BGG operators in all cases, but this seems to require understanding the normal projective Cartan connection in twistorial terms, which does not appear entirely straightforward to me.)
+\end{itemize} For $\ell\geqslant 2$ the same results hold, except that the identification of the differential operators with BGG operators may hold only modulo lower order terms involving the curvature $C$ of the projective structure. \end{prop} (It is possible that a~more concrete analysis could identify the PILDOs with the BGG operators in all cases, but this seems to require understanding the normal projective Cartan connection in twistorial terms, which does not appear entirely straightforward to me.)

 Some of these Penrose transforms are easy to see by other means.
-For example, when $k=\ell=1$, $H^0(Y,TY)$ is obviously the space of projective vector fields, which is the kernel of a second order differential operator on sections of $TN\cong\cO_N(3)T\dual N$, and the first BGG operator for the adjoint representation $\C^{3*}\cartan\C^3$.
+For example, when \mbox{$k=\ell=1$}, $H^0(Y,TY)$ is obviously the space of projective vector f\/ields, which is the kernel of a~second order dif\/ferential operator on sections of $TN\cong\mathcal{O}_N(3)T^{*} N$, and the f\/irst BGG operator for the adjoint representation ${\mathbb{C}}^{3*}\odot{\mathbb{C}}^3$.